Slimuel/Operating-System---Programming-Assignment-1/README.md

 - ./producer & ./consumer &

 KNOWN ISSUES:
-- Occasionally, a process will not print a "Done" pthread line in the terminal.
-This can be fixed by using CTRL+C as the process has already finished.
 - Upon starting, producer will run only once before locking.
 This can be fixed by running the "./producer & ./consumer &" command again.
+Running it a third time will ensure all processes are closed.